-While it is baking, juice the two other oranges, and weigh the juice into a small saucepan.
+While it is baking, juice the two oranges, and weigh the juice into a small saucepan.
 Add the same weight of caster sugar and 4 tbsp of gin.

 Bring to a simmer over a medium heat and simmer until sugar has dissolved and left a thickish syrup- just a couple of minutes.